Open-Salon/Open-Salon/README.md

 # Open-Salon
-Submit and browse projects here.
+Submit and browse projects or portfolios here.

-Example:
+Examples:

-###Jacob's Son Finder"
+###"Jacob's Son Finder"
 - Jacob Jacobson
 - _url goes here_
 - Would love help with logo and back end.